-Approved proceedings of the Board of Trustees and the House of Delegates, the membership rolls and audited financial statements shall be open to inspection at any time when requested by a simple majority vote of the House of Delegates.
+Approved proceedings of the Board of Trustees and the House of Delegates shall be open to inspection at any time when requested by a simple majority vote of the House of Delegates.
 Demand of inspection, other than during the House of Delegates, shall be made in writing addressed to the President of the Association and shall be at the member's expense.
 Such inspection may be made by an agent or attorney, and shall include the right to make extracts thereof.